etlegacy/etlegacy/README.md

     $ cd build
     $ make install

-ET:Legacy will be installed in `~/etlegacy`.
+ET: Legacy will be installed in `~/etlegacy`.
 To change it, set the CMake variables (see above) in the easybuild.sh file beforehand.

 **NOTE:**

-Even if you have a 64 bits linux distribution which provides 32 bits versions of all the required libraries, you might also need the development libraries (-devel packages) installed on your system.
+Even if you have a 64 bit linux distribution which provides 32 bit versions of all the required libraries, you might also need the development libraries (-devel packages) installed on your system.